Vitamin C benefits every cell and system in your body.

 Vitamin C not only facilitates collagen production, it’s a powerful antioxidant fighting against the molecules triggering inflammation in the joints.
 Infection is also thought to trigger rheumatoid arthritis flare-ups, and vitamin C plays an important role in fighting off infections.

-Determining how much vitamin C to take can be difficult because different brands of supplements include different amounts and ingredients.
+Determining exactly how much vitamin C to take can be difficult because different brands of supplements include different amounts and ingredients.
 Be sure to carefully read product labels and talk to your doctor.

 Recommended dietary allowance (RDA) of vitamin C from both food and supplements: